 Customs and traditions differ from one part of Nepal to another.
-A conglomeration lies in capital city Kathmandu where cultures are blending to form a national identity.
+The capital city Kathmandu enjoys a rich tapestry of cultures blending to form a national identity.
 Kathmandu Valley has served as the country’s cultural metropolis since the unification of Nepal in the 18th Century.
 A prominent factor in a Nepali’s everyday life is religion.
-Adding color to the lives of Nepalis are festivals the year round which they celebrate with much pomp and joy.
+Adding color to the lives of Nepalis are festivals the year round which they celebrate with much pomp and ceremony.
 Food plays an important role in the celebration of these festivals.

-Nepal was declared a secular country by the Parliament on May 18, 2006.
+Nepal was declared a secular country by the Parliament on 18th May 2006.
 Religions practiced in Nepal are: Hinduism, Buddhism, Islam, Christianity, Jainism, Sikhism, Bon, ancestor worship and animism.
-The majority of Nepalis are either Hindus or Buddhism.
-The two have co-existed in harmony through centuries.
+The majority of Nepalis are either Hindus or Buddhists and these two religions have co-existed in harmony through centuries.

 Buddha is widely worshipped by both Buddhists and Hindus of Nepal.
-The five Dhyani Buddhas; Vairochana, Akshobhaya, Rathasambhava, Amitabha and Amoghasiddhi, represent the five basic elements: earth, fire, water, air and ether.
+The five Dhyani Buddhas; Vairochana, Akshobhaya, Rathasambhava, Amitabha and Amoghasiddhi represent the five basic elements: earth, fire, water, air and ether.
 Buddhist philosophy conceives these deities to be the manifestations of Sunya or absolute void.
-Mahakaala and Bajrayogini are Vajrayana Buddhist deities worshipped by Hindus as well.
+Mahakaala and Bajrayogini are Buddhist deities of the Vajrayan sect worshipped by Hindus as well.

 The diversity in Nepal in terms of ethnicity again makes room for various sets of customs.
 Most of these customs go back to the Hindu, Buddhist or other religious traditions.
 Among them, the rules of marriage are particularly interesting.
 Traditional marriages call for deals arranged by parents after the boy or girl come of age.

-Nepalese, mostly Hindu, do not eat beef.
-The cow, considered as Universal Mother, symbolizes motherhood, charity, and pity.
+The slaughter of cows is illegal in Nepal.
+The cow is considered a Universal Mother, symbolizing motherhood, charity, and pity.
 To respect it is to put into practice the concept of Ahimsa, which in Sanskrit literally means "non-violence", an important component of Hinduism, Buddhism and Jainism.
-Before entering a temple or a house, you will often be asked to take off your shoes, so as not to pollute pure interiors with your stained soles.
+Before entering a temple or a house, you will often be asked to take off your shoes, so as not to pollute the pure interiors with your stained soles.
 Some temples are forbidden to non-Hindus.
 The right hand, considered pure, is used to eat, pay, give and receive.
 If rural Nepal is mostly agrarian, some aspects of the urban life carry the glitz and glamour of the ultra-modern world..